AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/README.md

     - [Create A Kubernetes Manifest](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/blob/main/kubernetes_manifest/2-Create-Kubernetes-Manifest.md)

 ## WIP
 This project started on 5/16/2021 and is not done yet.
-I'm expecting the full thing to take 1-2 months based on my current time constraints.